What Exactly Is ...

 Open Forum · As its name is intended to suggest, this feature of The Zoo Fence is a space where visitors to The Zoo Fence can express their views, share their experiences, ask & answer questions, or simply think out loud.
 Even just read what others have written.
 Go now

 Ampers&nd · Here we present selections from the work of the world's great teachers.
-We have featured Swami Vivekananda, Kahlil Gibran, Unity's Reverend Wayne Manning, Ralph Waldo Emerson, Elsa Joy Bailey, J. Krishnamurti, Jack Schwarz, Bo Lozoff, Walt Whitman, Dada Mukerjee (writing about Neem Karoli Baba), Angela Passidomo Trafford, J. Vaughn Boone, the Dalai Lama, Sri Swami Rama, Ken Wilbur, Sri Nisargadatta, Richard Rose, Mark Twain, UG Krishnamurti, Ibn 'Arabi, Ramesh S. Balsekar, University of California professor Stephen Cox, physicist Robert Lanza, Erik Steele, MD, Professor Gary E. Schwartz of the University of Arizona, and an anonymous friend in Hawaii.
-Currently, there is an excerpt from Matthew Fox’s book “Hildegard of Bingen – A Saint for Our Times”.
+We have featured Swami Vivekananda, Kahlil Gibran, Unity's Reverend Wayne Manning, Elsa Joy Bailey, J. Krishnamurti, Jack Schwarz, Bo Lozoff, Walt Whitman, Dada Mukerjee (writing about Neem Karoli Baba), Angela Passidomo Trafford, J. Vaughn Boone, the Dalai Lama, Sri Swami Rama, Ken Wilbur, Sri Nisargadatta, Richard Rose, Mark Twain, UG Krishnamurti, Ibn 'Arabi, Ramesh S. Balsekar, University of California professor Stephen Cox, physicist Robert Lanza, Erik Steele, MD, Professor Gary E. Schwartz of the University of Arizona, Matthew Fox, and an anonymous friend in Hawaii.
+Currently, there is an excerpt from Ralph Waldo Emerson’s July 15, 1838 talk to the Harvard Divinity School.
 Go there now